 Many of those were re-landscapes.
 In way too many cases when we arrived to re-landscape a home the very first thing that we had to deal with was weed barrier cloth that was practically welded to the ground because there were so many weeds growing through the fabric that removing the weed barrier fabric was a nightmare of a job.

 I didn’t deal with this once or twice.
 I dealt with it dozens of times!
 I can honestly say that I’ve never seen a situation where weed barrier cloth actually worked.
 And there are reasons for this that I’ll explain after I show you a few photos.

 We fixed up the inside of the house, it was actually a lot nicer than the outside.
-So now, in just a few weeks the same guy that built the garage for me is going to replace doors, windows and install new siding on this old house.
+The same guy that built the garage for me also replaced the doors, windows, and installed new siding on this old house.